ReactiveCocoa/ReactiveCocoa/README.md

 Using signals for asynchronous operations makes it possible to build up more complex behavior by chaining and transforming those signals.
-Work can easily be trigged after a group of operations completes:
+Work can easily be triggered after a group of operations completes:

 ```objc
 // Perform 2 network operations and log a message to the console when they are